lbrclbrc/my_coin/docs/acct_to_anon_commit/zkproof_acct_to_anon_specs.md

   anon_commit_bytes,
 )

-# verifier：可以混合 bytes / hex，这里演示都用 hex
+# verifier: bytes or hex can be mixed; here hex is used
 ok = verify_zkproof_for_acct_to_anon_tx(
   proof_hex,             # proof: hex
   val_bytes,             # or val_bytes.hex()